Metaswitch/clearwater-docker/README.md

 ## Cleaning Up

-If you wish to destroy your deployment either to deploy an upgraded version or to free up resources on your docker host, the following may be helpful:
+If you wish to destroy your deployment either to redeploy with a different configuration or version or to free up resources on your docker host, the following may be helpful:

     # Stop all the running docker processes (if you used compose to deploy)
     docker-compose -f minimal-distributed.yaml stop